Bonney/SavageWorlds2023/Character.md

 Kaelin's uncle, Jarek, was always the black sheep of the family.
 He inherited his mother's magical abilities but never had much interest in pursuing a career in magic.
 Instead, he became a mercenary and joined the local guild, where he quickly gained a reputation for being one of the most daring and unpredictable fighters in the region.

 Jarek is a charismatic and outgoing man, with a quick wit and an irreverent sense of humor.
-He has a knack for getting himself and others into trouble, but he always manages to come out on top.
-Jarek is fiercely loyal to his family and friends, but he has a devil-may-care attitude that sometimes makes him difficult to trust.

-Despite his reputation for being a wild card, Jarek is a skilled fighter and a competent mage.
+He has a knack for getting himself and others into trouble, but he always manages to come out on top. espite his reputation for being a wild card, Jarek is a skilled and competent mage.
 He has a deep knowledge of magical theory and can cast a variety of spells with ease.

-However, he prefers to rely on his physical prowess and often eschews magic in favor of his trusty sword.
-Jarek sees himself as a free spirit, unbound by rules or restrictions, and he encourages Kaelin to embrace his own rebellious streak.
+Despite his gruff demeanor, he has taken it upon himself to mentor Kaelin, recognizing the young man's potential and wishing to pass on his knowledge to the next generation.
+He has made it his mission to keep Kaelin up to date with his studies and magical knowledge, even if he grumbles and complains about it.